 For IOP, students must have coursework pre-approved if they wish to receive financial aid.
-Upon return, students should submit their official transcripts for IOP to the UC Merced International Center.
+Upon return, students should submit their official transcripts for IOP to the UC Merced Office of International Affairs.
 Once reviewed and approved, courses will appear as transfer units on the UC transcript.

 For UCEAP, tuition costs remain the same as if students stayed on campus but other fees may apply.
 The greatest fluctuation in program costs stems from differences in the costs of living and the cost of airfare.
 Some programs will cost less than living on campus — even with airfare included — because the cost of living is so much higher studying on campus.
 UCEAP costs — including airfare — are available through the UCEAP website.
 All programs should be compared to the cost of living in Merced.

 For IOP, students should review the program costs on the provider's website.
 IOP costs do not generally include airfare as students leave from many different airports.
 There is an additional IOP fee of $150 charged to students participating in IOP options.

 For summer, students must file a summer application for financial aid mid-spring semester.
 Summer aid can be quite limited for students.